-- (a) The Retailer (or MC) raises a Metering Service Works Service Order directed to the MP, with a subtype of "Install meter" and provides the necessary information in the Service Order to allow the MP to correctly identify the type of metering equipment that must be installed. - (b) After receiving a Metering Works Service Order with Subtype 'Install Meter', the MP schedules and installs the meter and provides a SO Response.
-If the work was completed successfully, then the MP will send a Notice of Metering Works (NMW) to the DNSP.
+- (a) The Retailer (or MC) raises a Metering Service Works Service Order directed to the MP (or the DNSP in Victoria), with a subtype of "Install meter" and provides the necessary information in the Service Order to allow the MP to correctly identify the type of metering equipment that must be installed. - (b) After receiving a Metering Service Works Service Order with Subtype 'Install Meter', the MP (or DNSP in Victoria) schedules and installs the meter and provides a SO Response.
+If the work was completed successfully, then the MP will send a Notice of Metering

+Works (NMW) to the DNSP.
 It will also generate the Create Metering Installation Details CR in MSATS.
+(Note: Victorian DNSPs undertaking Metering works on their own network will not issue a NoMW)